jepstein-eagle/adaptable/packages/adaptable/readme/Functions/conditional_style_function.md

 ## Conditional Style Rules

-A Conditional Style *Rule* is written using and Adaptable Expression (Query).
+A Conditional Style *Rule* is written using a standard Adaptable Expression (Query).

 When create a Conditional Style you will select the:

-- **Scope**: whether the style is applied for a single column or an entire row
+- **Scope**: where the style is applied.
+Options are:

- >  If you are using Column Categories then you can also apply a style just to the columns in a single category
+  - a single column

+  - an entire row

+   - a Column Category (if thee are any defined)

+> There is an option to exclude grouped rows from having the style applied.

 - **Colours and Font Properties**: used to create the style that suits your needs by selecting the fore and back colours and font elements that you require.
 Just select those elements that you wish to change from the default setting.

   > If you don't want to create the style yourself then there is an option to select the name of a pre-existing CSS style instead.

-- **Query**: determines when the style will be applied.
-For more information on building and editing Queries using multiple Conditions and Criteria see Queries
+- **Query**: determines **where** the style will be applied.

   > The conditional styles you create will be applied to your grid when a row's values **match all the criteria you have set**.
 If a row's values do not match the criteria, the default styles will be used instead.

 ## UI Elements